GitExcited/Brain-to-Text-Neural-Speech-Decoding/proposal.md

 [https://pmc.ncbi.nlm.nih.gov/articles/PMC11030484/](https://pmc.ncbi.nlm.nih.gov/articles/PMC11030484/)<br />
 This paper is authored by the same team hosting the Kaggle competition.
 It largely forms the basis of the competition's baseline model architecture.

-the authors of the challenge made a paper we should check they also made a previous paper for the previous challenge we can check what other stuff they have written we can check what papers their papers refer to and add them to our reading list

-- read the abstracts
-- keywords:
-  - brain signals

-- research process
-  - gather papers
-  - learn domain
-  - learn existing methods attempted
-  - find good ones
-  - find general methodology used in papers
-  - find baselines used in papers
-  - benchmark datasets
-  - shared datasets
-  - share repo's
-  - make a list of potential models / methods to attempt
-    - maybe simpler or less explored

 ## Possible Methodology:
 ```
 highlight the possible method or algorithm you are proposing.